SouthernMethodistUniversity/hpc_docs/motd/m3/ood_motd.md

   and have a default quota of  8 TB.
 * Scratch directories, `$SCRATCH`, are for tempoary storage and files older than 60 days will be deleted.

-# Spring 2024 Workshop Series - Open to All!

-The Spring 2024 ODSRCI and OIT workshop series provides a hands-on experience that will guide researchers from the basics of using SMU's supercomputing resources to advanced parallelization and application specific usage.
-The topics will cover information useful for researchers to quickly begin to use the advanced compute capabilities provided with the cluster.

-Students can register for the workshops in advance via
-<https://libcal.smu.edu/calendar>.
-Please bring your laptop to the workshop.